How to Become a Clinical Research Associate: Career Path Guide

 • Working on pre-trial procedures

 • Coordinating ethics committee and regulatory authority applications

 • Project management

-Listed below are jobs that are similar in nature to that of a clinical research associate, as they may involve many of the same skills, competencies and responsibilities.
+Listed below are jobs that are similar in nature to Clinical Research Associate, as they may involve many of the same skills, competencies and responsibilities.

-Please utilize the references below to find more information on the various aspects of a career as a clinical research associate.
+Please consult the references below to find more information on the various aspects of a career as a clinical research associate.

 Alberta Learning and Information Services website: alis.alberta.ca

 United States Bureau of Labor Statistics website: www.bls.gov

 Scholarships listed for majors that apply to becoming a Clinical Research Associate can be found on the following pages: